zero-one01/pass-winmenu/README.md

 ### Setting up GPG:

 If you already have a GPG key, you may want to consider importing it and using that.
-If you've never used GPG before, you can generate a new key:
+If you've never used GPG before, you can generate a new key.
+Start pass-winmenu, right click the key icon in the notification area, and click `Open password shell`.

+This will open a PowerShell window in which you'll be able to set up your GPG keys.
+Start by generating a new key:

 ```
 powershell> gpg --gen-key